trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 PersonaCrypt uses GELI's ability to split the key into two parts: one being your passphrase, and the other being a key stored on disk.
 Without both of these parts, the media cannot be decrypted.
-This means that if somebody steals the key and manages to get your password, it is still  worthless without the system it was paired with.
+This means if somebody steals the key and manages to get your password, it is still worthless without the system it was paired with.

-.. warning:: USB devices can and do eventually fail.
+.. warning:: USB devices do eventually fail.
 Always backup any important files stored on the PersonaCrypt device to another device or system.

-The "PersonaCrypt" tab can be used to initialize a PersonaCrypt device for any login user, **except** for the currently logged in user.
-In the example shown in
-:numref:`Figure %s: Initialize PersonaCrypt Device <user5>`, a new user, named *dlavigne*, has been created and the entry for that user has been clicked.
+The :guilabel:`PersonaCrypt` tab can be used to initialize a PersonaCrypt device for any login user, **except** for the currently logged in user.
+In the example shown in :numref:`Figure %s: Initialize PersonaCrypt Device <user5>`, a new user, named *dlavigne*, has been created and the entry for the user has been clicked.

+..
+TODO Add user5.png to images folder.

 .. _user5:

 .. figure:: images/user5.png

-Before a user is configured to use PersonaCrypt on a TrueOS® system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
-Note that this section is hidden if the currently logged in user is selected.
-Also, if you have just created a user and do not see these options, click "Apply" then re-highlight the user to display these
+Before a user is configured to use PersonaCrypt on a |trueos| system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
+Note this section is hidden if the currently logged in user is selected.
+Also, if you have just created a user and do not see these options, click :guilabel:`Apply` then re-highlight the user to display these options:
-options:

-* **Initialize Device:** used to prepare the USB device that will be used as the user's home directory.
+* **Initialize Device:** Used to prepare the USB device which will be used as the user's home directory.

-* **Import Key:** if the user has already created a PersonaCrypt device on another TrueOS® system, click this button to import a previously saved copy of the key associated with the device.
+* **Import Key:** If the user has already created a PersonaCrypt device on another |trueos| system, click this button to import a previously saved copy of the key associated with the device.
 Once the key is imported, the user can now login to this computer using PersonaCrypt.

-To prepare a PersonaCrypt device for this user, insert a USB stick and click "Initialize Device".
-A pop-up menu will indicate that the current contents of the device will be wiped and that the device must be larger than the user's current home directory.
+To prepare a PersonaCrypt device for this user, insert a USB stick and click :guilabel:`Initialize Device`.
+A pop-up menu will indicate the current contents of the device will be wiped and the device must be larger than the user's current home directory.

-.. warning:: since the USB stick will hold the user's home directory and files, ensure that the stick is large enough to meet the anticipated storage needs of the home directory.
-Since the stick will be reformatted during the initialization process, make sure that any current data on the stick that you need has been copied elsewhere.
+.. warning:: Since the USB stick will hold the user's home directory and files, ensure the stick is large enough to meet the anticipated storage needs of the home directory.
+Since the stick will be reformatted during the initialization process, make sure any current data on the stick you need has been copied elsewhere.
 Also, the faster the stick, the better the user experience while logged in.

-Press "OK" in the pop-up menu.
+Press :guilabel:`OK` in the pop-up menu.
 This will prompt you to input and confirm the password to associate with the device.
 Another message will ask if you are ready.
-Click "Yes" to initialize the device.
+Click :guilabel:`Yes` to initialize the device.
 The User Manager screen will be greyed out while the device is prepared.
 Once the initialization is complete, the User Manager screen will change to display the device's key options, as seen in :numref:`Figure %s: PersonaCrypt Key Options <user6>`.

+..
+TODO Add user6.png to images folder.

 .. _user6:

 .. figure:: images/user6.png

-The following options are now available:
+Several options are now available:

-* **Export Key:** used to create a copy of the encryption key so that it can be imported for use on another TrueOS® system.
+* **Export Key:** Used to create a copy of the encryption key so it can be imported for use on another |trueos| system.

-* **Disable Key (No Data):** used to uninitialize the PersonaCrypt device on this system.
-Note that the device can still be used to login to other TrueOS® systems.
+* **Disable Key (No Data):** Used to uninitialize the PersonaCrypt device on this system.
+Note the device can still be used to login to other |trueos| systems.

-* **Disable Key (Import Data):** in addition to uninitializing the PersonaCrypt device on this system, copy the contents of the user's home directory to this system.
+* **Disable Key (Import Data):** In addition to uninitializing the PersonaCrypt device on this system, copy the contents of the user's home directory to this system.

-Once a user has been initialized for PersonaCrypt on the system, their user account will no longer be displayed when :ref:`Logging In` **unless** their PersonaCrypt device is inserted.
+Once a user has been initialized for PersonaCrypt on the system, their user account will no longer be displayed when logging in, **unless** their PersonaCrypt device is inserted.
 Once the USB device is inserted, the login screen will add an extra field, as seen in the example shown in Figure 4.8b.

-.. note:: when stealth sessions have been configured, PersonaCrypt users will still be displayed in the login menu, even if their USB device is not inserted.
+.. note:: When stealth sessions have been configured, PersonaCrypt users will still be displayed in the login menu, even if their USB device is not inserted.
 This is to allow those users the option to instead login using a stealth session.

 In the field with the yellow padlock icon, input the password for the user account.
 In the field with the grey USB stick icon, input the